 What Are UL Markers?

-Typically, UL markers appear on labels applied to industrial equipment and home appliances–electrical and/or electronic devices/components and nowadays in particular, computer parts and peripherals–and fire safety products.
+Typically, UL markers appear on labels applied to industrial equipment and home appliances–electrical and/or electronic devices/components and nowadays, in particular, computer parts and peripherals–and fire safety products.
 Items include circuit breakers, office furniture with electrical outlets, charging stations, control boxes, fuses, electrical panels and light bulbs, as well as CO2 and smoke alarms, sprinklers, fire extinguishers, furnaces, glass, and many other products.

-More recently, UL deals with such issues as hazardous substances, food safety, water quality, performance testing and environmental sustainability.
+More recently, UL deals with such issues as hazardous substances, food safety, water quality, performance testing, and environmental sustainability.
 UL marks may be added to safety/warning labels, as well as asset tags, for a variety of equipment, and can be featured on both indoor and outdoor labels.

 UL certification is always important, both to businesses and to consumers, because safety is always a good investment.
-All products and components do not need to bear a UL marker, but there is an incentive for companies selling or utilizing them to make sure they do, since this can help to promote sales and make it easier to get products insured.
+All products and components do not need to bear a UL marker, but there is an incentive for companies selling or utilizing them to make sure they do since this can help to promote sales and make it easier to get products insured.

 What Are the Standards for UL Markers?

-Despite the fact that there are many incentives to UL labeling, the standards for UL Markers are not simple.
+Despite the fact that there are many incentives for UL labeling, the standards for UL Markers are not simple.
 In fact, there is actually no such thing as a general UL approval.
 Instead, that approval is broken down into several tiers, including UL Recognized; UL Listed; UL Classified; and UL Certified.
 While they share some features in common, it is essential to understand the difference between these types of UL-approved labels, and which ones your business needs.

 UL Recognized Component Labels have to meet a permanence of marking criteria via testing (UL 969) to remain affixed to UL end-products.
 This tier of UL approval is not designed for a finished piece of equipment; instead, it certifies that a component within a larger mechanism meets UL standards.
 Typically, UL Recognized labels would be applied to such equipment as circuit boards and power supplies used to drive other mechanisms, as a marker for safety and efficiency.

-A UL Listed label indicates that the product it appears on has been tested towards a standard recognized by Occupational Safety and Health (OSHA.)
+A UL-Listed label indicates that the product it appears on has been tested towards a standard recognized by Occupational Safety and Health (OSHA.)

 When a product bears a UL Classified label, it implies that the product is certified to strict safety standards that are created by UL, but not recognized by OSHA.